 I personally have long hated the way doubles get called – especially the idea that it is somehow related to ball spin.
 I can make a ball spin like a top without doubling it.
 Ball spin might happen because of a double, or it could simply happen because of uneven finger pressure.

-Moreover, ball contact happens so fast that I contend it’s just about impossible for a ref to actually see it.
+Moreover, ball contact happens so fast that I contend it’s just about impossible for a ref to actually see it in many cases.
 This is probably part of why you hardly ever see doubles called at the top level.
 That’s where you have the best refs who understand you’re only supposed to call what you actually see.
 I’d love to do a video study some time because my feeling is that by strict interpretation of the rules there is probably more doubling going on in what appear to be high quality sets than anyone suspects.
 You could only see it in slow motion, however.

 Anyway, I’d love to hear your thoughts on the subject.
 Use the comment section below to share them.
 Here’s more on the subject from a German perspective.